spiritface57/SupportSystem/docs/post8/testing-v0.4.md

 ./scripts/test_double_finalize_same_upload.sh "$META"

 Expected:
-• exactly one finalize attempt may succeed, the other must fail deterministically
+• exactly one finalize attempt succeeds
-• failing finalize must return a safe error and must not corrupt the promoted file
-• if a filesystem lock is implemented in v0.4 then the second finalize should fail with a clear reason such as finalize_locked or finalize_in_progress
+• the second finalize attempt fails deterministically
+• failure reason is finalize_locked
-• upload events must show one finalize winner and one failed attempt
+• upload events show one upload.finalized and one upload.failed

+## Event log completeness

+After any test run:

+Expected:
+• every upload_id has at least one upload.initiated event
+• every finalize attempt results in either upload.finalized or upload.failed
+• no upload_id has both upload.finalized and upload.failed for the same attempt

 ## Notes